wards999/OneThemer/README.md

 \
 When you select an item from the left hand list it appears in the middle section color box.
-Vertically next to this in the narrow column are shown minor color changes (ligher and darker) - any can be clicked Alternatively select a color from one of the palette entries and tweak using this sliders.
+Vertically next to this in the narrow column are shown minor color changes (ligher and darker) - any can be clicked Alternatively select a color from one of the palette entries and tweak using the sliders.
 \
 \
 Hovering over the entries in the left hand list shows a tooltip giving extra info on what the entry represents